Labour government, 1964–1970: Education

-Education held special significance for a socialist of Wilson's generation, in view of its role in both opening up opportunities for children from working-class backgrounds and enabling Britain to seize the potential benefits of scientific advances.
+Education held special significance for a Labourite of Wilson's generation, in view of its role in both opening up opportunities for those from working-class backgrounds and enabling Britain to seize the potential benefits of scientific advances.
 Under the first Wilson government, for the first time in British history, more money was allocated to education than to defence.
 Wilson continued the rapid creation of new universities, in line with the recommendations of the Robbins Report, a bipartisan policy already in train when Labour took power.
 The economic difficulties of the period deprived the tertiary system of the resources it needed.
 Nevertheless, university expansion remained a core policy.
 One notable effect was the first entry of women into university education in significant numbers.
 More broadly, higher education overall was significantly expanded, with a distinct bias towards the non-university sector.
 During Wilson's time in office from 1964 to 1970, some 30 polytechnics were set up to provide vocationally-oriented courses that were not fully provided by universities.
 In addition, student participation rates were increased from 5% to 10%.
 Within a year of taking office, the government awarded teachers a 13% pay increase, and also tripled spending on a large publicity campaign to persuade married teachers to return to the schools.
 Expenditure on school buildings was also increased, together with the number of teachers in training.

 Wilson also deserves credit for grasping the concept of an Open University, to give adults who had missed out on higher education a second chance through part-time study and distance learning.
 His political commitment included assigning implementation responsibility to Jennie Lee, the widow of Aneurin Bevan, the charismatic leader of Labour's left wing whom Wilson had joined in resigning from the Attlee cabinet.
 The Open University worked through summer schools, postal tuition and television programmes.
 By 1981, 45,000 students had received degrees through the Open University.
 Money was also channelled into local-authority run colleges of education.